Table of contents

 Challo takes its name from an Indian word that means ‘Let’s get going’.
 Challo helps people work together in ways that today’s collaboration tools can not easily support.

-Challo uses workspaces to bring together distributed content and people into one place.
+Challo uses tracks as collaborative workspaces, to bring together distributed content and people into one place.
 Challo enables people to chat with each other, hold video meetings, share files, and review information.

 Meetings assemble people for a particular purpose.
 Challo works with your existing tools to provide context and organization for a meeting’s journey from start to finish: